-Disclosure must be made on an individual basis, except for transfers of value related to R&D. Spanish authorities on personal data protection has ruled that companies must inform HCP on the disclosure of his or her personal data.
-However, there is no need that the HCP consents to the disclosure of his or her personal data.
+Disclosure must be made on an individual basis, except for transfers of value related to R&D. Spanish authorities on personal data protection has ruled that companies must inform HCP on the disclosure of their personal data.
+However, there is no need that the HCP consents to the disclosure of their personal data.